veertuinc/anka-docs/anka-build-cloud/working-with-controller-and-API.md

 - **Inactive:** (Invalid License): License has likely expired; log in to the node and run `anka license show`
 - **Active:** Node is healthy
 - **Updating:** Node is downloading and installing the proper agent pkg (if the controller has been upgraded)
-- **Unhealthy:** VMs running on Node are in an errored or failed
+- **Unhealthy:** When all or the only Instance on a Node is in an errored/failed state
 - **Drain Mode:** Node will not pick up new start VM tasks.
-Existing VMs will not be impacted.
+Existing VMs will not be impacted

 ### Templates View